dzannotti/anvil/.ai/02_AI_SYSTEM/13_IMPLEMENTATION_PLAN.md

 - ✅ AI moves to better positions before attacking when beneficial
 - ✅ No infinite loops or crashes from position evaluation

-### Step 9: Movement Actions and Fallback
+### Step 9: Movement Actions and Fallback ✅ COMPLETED
 **Goal**: AI can move to better positions when no good attacks are available

 **Actions**:
-1. Add evaluation of pure movement actions
+1. ✅ Add evaluation of pure movement actions
-2. Implement fallback behavior when no actions score positively
+2. ✅ Implement fallback behavior when no actions score positively
-3. Add movement efficiency calculations
+3. ✅ Add movement efficiency calculations
-4. Test fallback positioning behavior
+4. ✅ Test fallback positioning behavior

 **Acceptance Criteria**:
 - ✅ AI evaluates movement actions alongside attack actions